Yoshi (video game): Retrospective

-Yoshi received a mixed retrospective reception, with common criticism directed towards its perceived repetitive gameplay and dependence on luck, which led to short replay value.
+Yoshi received mixed reviews from retrospective critics, with common criticism directed towards its perceived repetitive gameplay and dependence on luck, which led to insufficient replay value.
 Brett Alan Weiss of Allgame called Yoshi a "surprisingly dull game," noting that while the game's controls are unique, "the novelty wears off after a while."

 Reviews of Yoshi's Virtual Console release on Wii in 2007 were also mixed.
 Both Frank Provo of GameSpot and Lucas M. Thomas of IGN rated Yoshi 5 out of 10.
 Thomas regarded the gameplay as "slow" and the controls "cumbersome," and concluded that the game is a "beginner's puzzler, holding little appeal for experienced players".
 While Provo complimented both the game's graphics and music, he stated that the gameplay did not involve much strategy, inciting little reason to play more than a few minutes.
 Nintendo Life felt that Yoshi was "uninspired", rating the game 4 out of 10.

 Several websites that covered recent Virtual Console releases recommended that players refrain from purchasing Yoshi.
 Nintendo World Report stated that "there's too much luck and chance in the game to make playing it satisfying," and Joystiq also stated that "while [the gameplay is] admittedly a pretty interesting way to spend an afternoon, it still feels like kind of a ripoff."
 Jeremy Parish of 1UP.com stated that the gameplay in Yoshi was "not enough to justify the asking price [of 500 points]," though he later stated that, compared to the "uninspired" Yoshi's Cookie, Yoshi was "decent and actually had some relationship to the Mario series."